Syssstum007/FIFS/README.md

 ## 🏆 About the Competition

 The **FIFS Sports Data Gameathon** is a cutting-edge initiative to engage India’s top technological minds in crafting AI/ML-powered solutions for the Fantasy Sports ecosystem.
-Participants are challenged to use historical and live sports data to create models that can enhance prediction accuracy, strategic team selection, and user engagement throughout a fantasy league season.
+Participants are challenged to use historical and live sports data to create models that can enhance prediction accuracy, strategic team selection, and user engagement throughout a fantasy league season. **Gameathon 2.0 was focused on IPL 2025**.

 </td>
 <td align="center">